How Often Do I Have to Take Testosterone Injections?

 There are basically two types of testosterone injections prescribed for low testosterone in the US, testosterone enanthate and testosterone cypionate.
 Most of the well-known brand names of testosterone injections are prescribed as testosterone cypionate.
 For most men, 100 mg. a week of testosterone cypionate is an effective enough dose for testosterone replacement.
 But, since testosterone injections are prescribed on a very individualized basis, you could need more, or you could need less.
 Testosterone cypionate lasts in the body for about 7 to 8 days, so regardless of your recommended dose of testosterone, you will probably need to take your testosterone shots once a week, or twice a month.

 If you and your doctor decides that weekly testosterone injections are right for you, you will be advised to take your testosterone injections the same day every week.
-Even when you are taking testosterone shots once per week, you may still start to feel run down, or show other signs of low testosterone between injection days.
+Typically the drug has a “half-life” of 8 days.
+That is, only half of the drug level is detectable in your body after 8 days.
+Therefore, when you are taking testosterone shots once per week, you may still start to feel run down, or show other signs of low testosterone between injection days.
 If this is the case, you may be advised to split your prescribed dose in half, and inject twice a week instead of once a week.
 This can help to avoid major spikes or fluctuations in your testosterone levels.
+Certainly our staff can advise you how often you should take your testosterone treatment.

 One way or the other, on average, men who are prescribed testosterone injections for low-T will be taking testosterone injections every 7 to 22 days.
 Basically, your testosterone levels will peak by about the third day after your testosterone injection.
 After that, your levels will start to decline, until they are boosted back up again by your next scheduled testosterone injection.
 For most men that cycle will be every 7-8 days.